 Why Is Sri Lanka Doing This?

-Sri Lanka has experienced tremendous growth in tourism in the last decade.
-In fact, we listed it as one of our top 10 destinations to visit for 2018 and noted that it’s becoming a tourist hot spot.
-Sri Lankan’s government knows this and is looking to keep the tourism growth going strong.
-This is where free visas come into play.
+Sri Lanka experienced tremendous growth in tourism in the last decade.
+In fact, we listed it as one of our top 10 destinations to visit for 2018 and noted that it’s becoming a hot spot.
+Visa fees have been a huge source of income, but all countries requiring visas in advance of travel are less attractive than those that don’t.
+After the horrific attacks, Sri Lankan’s knows this and is looking to rebound tourism growth by streamlining the entry process.

 Countries Included In The Free Visa Trial

-During this six-month trial period starting May 1, citizens of the US and the UK will get visa-free entry.
-Other countries that will also get visa-free entry include:
+During this six-month trial period starting August 1st, 2019, citizens of the US and the UK will get visa-free entry.
+Other countries that will also enjoy visa-free entry to Sri Lanka include: